Happy children on the slopes - easy as pie

 Young children are more sensitive to the cold than adults.
 How should they be dressed?
 Linn puts a good woollen undergarment on her children, close to the skin.
 This wicks away moisture and keeps them dry close to the skin.
 Then a protective mid-layer is needed in the form of a fleece jumper.
 The mid-layer builds up warmth and insulates against the cold.
 Last but not least, an outer layer in windproof and waterproof material.
 Thick mittens on the hands and a collar at the neck to prevent air and lots of snow from getting in.
 This is usually enough for Elis and Ilse who are quite cold.

 Another tip from Linn is to take slightly oversized ski boots so that you can fit several layers of socks or a pair of thick ragged socks.
 Once all the layers are on, it's time to head out for a great day on the slopes of Sälen.

-Her children's favourite is the Grandma's Run, Sälen's longest hill at 3060 metres.
+Her children's favourite is Grandma's Downhill, Sälen's longest slope at 3060 metres.
 They want to ride it again, again - and again.
 She herself likes Parallellen with its wonderful turns.

-New for the season is Familjebacken.
+New for the season is the Family Hill.
 It is super wide and perfect for children.
 From it you can get to both Soltorget and Stötentorget.
 She is looking forward to discovering it together with the children.

 A perfect day in Stöten in Sälen according to Linn